 - Excellent performance makes for a better user experience.
 Nobody wants to interact with a sluggish website or app, so making sure your site is running in top shape is always smart.

 Fortunately, there are plenty of ways you can optimize your images to minimize loading times.
-For example, you can use the EWWW Image Optimizer plugin, which will automatically optimize every image you upload to your website:
+For example, you can use a tool called Optimole.
+You can integrate it with your WordPress website via the official WordPress plugin, and from there it works pretty much on autopilot.
+It will optimize every image you upload to your website automatically.

 4. Provide options to purchase your photographs